alsalafiyyah/alsalafiyyah.github.io/_posts/2020/ibn-baz/2020-07-22-criticize-rulers-on-minbar.md

 ---
 layout: post
-title: "Ruling on criticize rulers openly on the Minbar (pulpit)"
+title: "Ruling on criticize rulers openly on the pulpit"
 publisher: "alsalafiyyah@icloud.com"
 source: "Majmu' Fatawa wa Maqalat 8/210"
-category: ["rulership"]
+category: [rulership]
+translation: false
+tags: [ibn-baz]
+lang: en
 hijri: "Dhul-Qa'dah 31, 1441 AH"
 summary: "It was not the practice of the Salaf to make the defects of their rulers known by mentioning them on the Minbar.
 This is because doing so results in anarchy, disobedience, and harmful consequences."
 muftis: